-- Experience using qualitative research techniques such as interviews, focus groups, content analysis and usability testing
+qualitative research techniques, e.g. diary studies, interviews, focus groups, content analysis and usability testing

-- Experience using SPSS, SAS and R to perform statistical analyses such as mixed-effects multilevel models, ANOVA, t-tests, correlation, regression, and power analysis
+statistical analysis, e.g. mixed-effects multilevel models, ANOVA, t-tests, correlation, regression, and power analysis

 Engaged or Frustrated?
 Disambiguating Engagement or Frustration in Search [Dissertation Work], Fall 2015.
 Copy available here.